 There are many reasons why you might be affected and there may be a combination of factors.

 Some of the life changes that may happen as you get older can increase your feelings of anxiety, such as illness, a bereavement, retirement or becoming a carer.
 If you have a learning disability, you may be more susceptible.

 Some medications can cause anxiety.
 If you’re already on medication, ask your GP or pharmacist for a Medicines Use Review.
 See our webpage managing your medication for more information.

 Your diet can also contribute to anxiety or make your symptoms worse.
 Even caffeine or too much sugar can make some people feel more anxious.

 Some of the symptoms of depression and anxiety overlap and it’s not unusual to have both.

 Anxiety and dementia

 Anxiety can be part of dementia and may be accompanied by changes in behaviour such as agitation, not wanting to be left alone, pacing, feeling restless and fidgeting.
-If you’re worried, speak to your GP or contact the Alzheimer's Society for advice.
+If you’re worried, speak to your GP.
+You could also contact Alzheimer's Society or Alzheimer Scotland for advice.

 How you might feel

 Anxiety can cause both physical and psychological symptoms, which vary from person to person.